Florence Harding: Health

-In August, the President addressed Congress regarding the increasingly economically damaging coal and rail strikes.
-Florence followed the events of the strikes closely, while Warren drank excessively to deal with the anxiety it brought about in him.
-Florence instructed her Secret Service agent Harry Barker to keep tabs on her husband, especially if she happened to be away from him.
 Her discovery of the affair with Nan Britton took its toll on her health.
 In early September she came down with a serious kidney ailment, and the public was alerted as to the severity of it on September 8 in a medical bulletin.
 The eminent physician Charles Horace Mayo was called in to treat her, which sparked jealousy from Dr. Sawyer.
 By the time he arrived, she was suffering from sepsis and was falling in and out of consciousness.

 News of Florence's illness sparked an outpouring of support throughout the country.
 It sparked many editorials in newspapers and a rumor that she had passed, which was dispelled.
 The gates of the White House were opened to accommodate the thousands of well-wishers who came to pray for Florence.
 Dr. Mayo insisted that emergency surgery was the only option to save Florence, but Dr. Sawyer disagreed.
 He eventually gave the option to Florence, who was now lucid and did not favor surgery.
 By September 11 her condition had worsened that, as she later related, she had a near death experience seeing two figures at the end of her bed.
 Florence insisted she would not die because her husband needed her.
 As she fought back from what she called the "Valley of Death", Florence spontaneously relieved an obstruction and required bed care from the nurses.
 Her condition gradually improved to the point that Dr. Mayo did not feel his service was necessary.

-Improved health, support for veterans

-A sign of Florence's improving condition was the re-opening of the White House to tourists on October 1.
-She was informed of Republican losses the day after the midterm elections and was incredulous that several Senators had lost.
-In her improving condition, Florence continued to campaign for war veterans, starting a "Forget-Me-Not" drive-by purchasing the first flower from her room.
-She continued to keep tabs on who was entering and exiting the White House, which prompted Warren to use the Friendship estate for his rendezvous with Nan Britton.
-By Thanksgiving, Florence was well enough to preside over her first dinner since the illness.
-On December 7 she insisted she meet with Georges Clemenceau, who was having lunch with Warren.